Human3DAIGC/Make-A-Character/README.md

 ## Todo

 * Integration with Audio2Face
-* Support for Multiple Styles
+* Support for multiple styles

 ## Examples